People often ask me where I find my “stuff” to restore.

 There are often second hand furniture stalls or people selling odds and ends at markets over the weekend.
 Check out The Market Guide, if you’re in Australia, and here’s our Queensland guide.
 They have a comprehensive list of what’s on where, state by state.
 Markets vary in types and variety of goods sold, so you may have to look further into each market’s website or facebook page to find out if you’ll actually find any second hand goods.
 Some markets cater more to food fare, while others are largely art and craft, and some have a great mixture of anything and everything.

-8) Online classifieds such as Ebay or Gumtree, Craigslist, etc.
+8) Online classifieds such as Facebook Marketplace, Ebay, Gumtree, Craigslist, etc.

 Lots of pieces start at low bidding prices for auctions on Ebay and you can even find “buy it now” options at very reasonable prices.
 Just make sure you check descriptions carefully for any details to make sure you really want the item.
 If you have any questions you can usually ask the buyer through the website itself.
 Some people even allow you to inspect before buying.
 I usually search by “distance nearest” first and also look via a price range search for items under $20.
 You’d be surprised what shows up at starting bid prices as low as .99 cents.
 I bought this lovely antique wash stand off Ebay for $30 a few years ago: